blongden73/macrame/_posts/2020-06-08-martín-laksman.md

     ![Martin Laksman 3](/assets/img/uploads/martin-laksman-studio.jpg)

-    **But there's a way more important question here:** was he a great goaltender because of his amazing drawing skills?
+    **But there's a way more important question here:** was he a great goalkeeper because of his amazing drawing skills?
 Or is he a talented illustrator because he used his hands to knock flying balls far from the net?

     **We’ll never know for sure.** But one thing we do know is that since he was a boy, he loved drawing.
 And playing soccer.
 But in Martín's own words: “All the memories I have are of me drawing stuff."